csbridge/csbridge2019guinea/README.md

 # ⚠️ Common issues
 ## I get the 'HTTP Port already in use' error
-- While attempting to run http servers, if you get the following error:
+While attempting to run a local http server, if you get the following error:
 ```
 OSError: [Errno 98] Address already in use
 ```
 You might have tried to start more than 1 http server bound to the same port.
-You should probably kill the other one first.
-You may also run multiple http servers bound to different ports.
+- You should probably kill the other one first.
+- You may also run multiple http servers bound to different ports.
 Learn more about python's http.server [here](https://docs.python.org/3.6/library/http.server.html).

 ## I pushed, but the website is not updated
 - Note that Github Pages deployments are not instantaneous.
 They may take a few minutes.